 We also have experience in CAR T-cell therapy that few medical centers can match.
 Cancer researchers at UT Southwestern took part in clinical trials for CAR T-cell therapy for a type of leukemia; we were one of only 13 centers in the U.S. and the only one in the region to do so.
 We were also one of a few U.S. medical centers participating in a clinical trial for the most advanced CAR T-cell therapy for multiple myeloma, known as BB2121.
 In addition, UT Southwestern Pediatric Group was one of 25 sites for the Novartis-sponsored ELIANA study, which was the first global clinical trial of CAR T-cell therapy for the treatment of refractory/relapsed ALL in pediatric patients.

 As the only National Cancer Institute (NCI)-designated comprehensive cancer center in North Texas, we deliver the best cancer care available today and push to discover new treatments.
 NCI designation means we offer patients the ability to participate in the broadest possible range of clinical trials, with access to potential therapies not available at other facilities.

 Conditions We Treat

-In 2017, the U.S. Food and Drug Administration (FDA) approved two types of CAR T-cell therapy for specific types of blood cancers:
+The U.S. Food and Drug Administration (FDA) has approved a number of CAR T-cell therapy products for specific types of blood cancers: